-From Kylie Jenner and Kim Kardashian, to Lucy Hale and Hilary Duff, dramatic hair colour changes have become so popular that it’s now become the norm to see some of your favourite celebs rocking that platinum blonde colour.
+From Kylie Jenner to Kim Kardashian, dramatic hair colour changes have become so popular that it’s now become the norm to see some of your favourite celebs rocking that platinum blonde colour.

 While we love soaking up inspo from our favourite celebs, it’s worth noting that when you go from one end of the spectrum (dark) to the other (light), there's actually a whole lot of room for error...and damage.
 The product you need for the job is bleach and while it’s what the pros use in the salons, it can be very destructive on hair.
 Even more so if used incorrectly at home.